Angeline Murimirwa

-Angeline Murimirwa (née Mugwendere) is a Zimbabwean feminist, who is the executive director for Camfed in Africa.
+Angeline Murimirwa (née Mugwendere) is a Zimbabwean feminist, who is currently the chief executive officer for Camfed in Africa.
 Murimirwa was included in the 2017 BBC 100 Women list of the most influential women.

 Career

-Murimirwa grew up in Denhere in rural Zimbabwe.
+Born in 1980, Murimirwa grew up in Denhere in rural Zimbabwe.
 In the 1990s, she was one of the first girls to be given a scholarship by Camfed for her secondary school education, which included monetary support, her school uniform, shoes and schooling equipment.